-102. (1) Notwithstanding any provision of this Act, the Commissioner may permit any coasting aircraft or coasting vessel to be loaded, unloaded, and cleared, subject to such conditions as the Commissioner may in any particular case impose.
+102. (1) Notwithstanding and provisions of this Act, the Commissioner may permit any coasting aircraft or coasting vessel to be loaded, unloaded, and cleared, subject to such conditions as the Commissioner may be seized and detained until the fine is paid.

-Power of Commissioner to vary procedure.
+Power of Commissioner to vary procedure